Tudorx95/C-Interpreter/README.md

 This is the program interface and the user may press enter and run its appropriate commands or use the command "run <program_name>" and analyze its appropriate C program.

 After the command "run <program_name>" the user must press enter to return to the menu.
+A program test written in for this interpreter is "program.c" file.
+To run the interpreter with this file just tap "run program.c".
 After the pressing enter, the user can return to the menu by pressing CTRL-C command (SIGINT signal that is handled) and then press enter.
 The program can be stopped only with "exit" command.